langchain-ai/langgraph/README.md

 The recommended way to specify the schema is with a typed dictionary: `from typing import TypedDict`

-You can then annotate the different attributes using `from typing imoport Annotated`.
+You can then annotate the different attributes using `from typing import Annotated`.
 Currently, the only supported annotation is `import operator; operator.add`.
 This annotation will make it so that any node that returns this attribute ADDS that new result to the existing value.